 \subsection{Qualitative Results}

-Figure~\ref{fig:tracking} visualizes several tracking results of \emph{FairMOT} on the test set of MOT17 \cite{milan2016mot16}.
+Figure~\ref{fig:tracking} visualizes several tracking results of \emph{FairMOT} on the test set of MOT17 \citep{milan2016mot16}.
 From the results of MOT17-01, we can see that our method can assign correct identities with the help of high-quality re-ID features when two pedestrians cross over each other.
-Trackers using bounding box IOUs \cite{bewley2016simple,bochinski2017high} usually cause identity switches under these circumstances.
+Trackers using bounding box IoUs \citep{bewley2016simple,bochinski2017high} usually cause identity switches under these circumstances.
 From the results of MOT17-03, we can see that our method perform well under crowded scenes.
 From the results of MOT17-08, we can see that our method can keep both correct identities and correct bounding boxes when the pedestrians are heavily occluded.
 The results of MOT17-06 and MOT17-12 show that our method can deal with large scale variations.
 This mainly attributes to the using of multi-layer feature aggregation.
-The results of MOT17-07 and MOT17-14 show that our method can detect small objects accurately.
+Our method can detect small objects accurately as shown in the results of MOT17-07 and MOT17-14.